My zero waste skincare routine for acne-prone skin

-I always start my routine with a cleanse.
-Especially since the beginning of Covid and mask-wearing, this step has become more pivotal than ever.
+I always start my skincare routine with a cleanse.
+Especially since the beginning of Covid and mask-wearing, this step has become more crucial than ever.
 Working for hours a day with a mask on can be a huuuge breeder of bacteria on your skin, not to mention the moisture and sweat that can build up under that mask!
 Cleaning this away ASAP is a must.
 If I get the chance, I'll wash my face once while I'm at work, rinsing with cold water so my pores are closed when I put my mask back on.
 I also just always feel way better after doing this - a small moment of self care at work.

 Even if I didn't get to rinse my face during the workday, I always wash my face as soon as I get home so I'm not sitting with those germs on my skin any longer than I have to.
-My favorite face wash for acne is the Fresh Face clarifying clay cleansing bar.
+My favorite zero waste face wash for acne is the Fresh Face clarifying clay cleansing bar.
 This wonder bar is made with french green clay and tea tree oil, which gently cleans pores while also thoroughly removing dirt, oil, and bacteria.
 I really enjoy this product as it doesn't leave my skin starkly dry after washing, as many drugstore acne washes tend to do.
 Occasionally, I'll additionally clean my skin with a spin brush, but I try to limit this as it can be pretty harsh to the skin.

 Tone and Moisturize